 Leadership tables, boards, steering committees, backbones of collaborations for systems change.

-Workshop participants will attend 2x half-day sessions.
+Workshop participants will attend 2x half-day workshops.

 Price per person (+ GST):